Penelope Project: History

-However, the European Convention did not lead to agreement on a possible Constitution.
+However, while the European Convention did agree on a possible Constitution, it did not follow the Commission proposals.
 According to a 2005 review of the treaty reform process:

 "Valéry Giscard d’Estaing, the chair of the Praesidium, made clear at an early stage his lack of sympathy for the Commission and for its President’s ambition that it should become the government of Europe, suggesting that it had served purpose in establishing the single market."

+Time line

 The European Commission presented two communications to the Convention in 2002 laying out its policy preferences for a future constitution.
 These communications left out discussion of the architecture of European institutions until after the 2002 Irish Referendum on the Treaty of Nice.

-Prodi signalled his intention to influence the 'listening phase' of the Treaty consultations by creating the 'Penelope Group', "a small group of senior officials to prepare a draft Constitution in secret (European Commission, 2002c), which would be submitted to the Convention in the beginning of the ‘drafting phase’."
+Prodi signalled his intention to influence the 'listening phase' of the Treaty consultations by creating the 'Penelope Group', "a small group of senior officials to prepare a draft Constitution (European Commission, 2002c), for the Commission to approve and submit to the Convention in the beginning of the ‘drafting phase’."

 However, the existence of the Penelope Group led to a disagreement with Valéry Giscard D'Estaing, the chair of the Convention, who saw it as undermining his work.
 Secondly, "the ‘Penelope’ draft was leaked to Le Monde and newspapers in Germany, Italy and Spain only hours before the official December document (European Commission, 2002b) was approved by the college (Norman, 2003, 165).
 The appearance of two texts, virtually simultaneously, seriously undermined the commission's credibility, even if there was little difference in their substance."

 The Penelope Project document was seen by critics as an attempt to increase the importance and power of the Commission relative to the Parliament and Council, but the outcome of the treaty process saw the creation of the office of President of the European Union, rather than increasing the powers of the President of the commission.